What is a High Functioning Alcoholic?

 • Anhedonia or not being able to enjoy activities that were once enjoyable

-Denial is a particularly difficult challenge for a functioning alcoholic because they can point to their successful jobs, relationships, and lack of alcohol-related problems.
+Denial is a challenge for a functioning alcoholic because they can point to their successful jobs, relationships, and lack of alcohol-related problems.
 However, overcoming denial is not impossible.

 How to Deal with the Denial of a Functional Alcoholic

-The short term effects of alcohol may not pose a serious problem, but over the long-term, functional alcoholics will experience more serious negative physical and mental consequences.
+The short-term effects of alcohol on the brain and body may not pose a serious problem, but over the long-term, functional alcoholics will experience more serious negative physical and mental consequences.

-Chronic alcohol abuse takes a heavy toll on the body, leading to all sorts of health issues.
-It also disrupts a person’s brain chemistry, making them more susceptible to mental health issues.
+Chronic alcohol abuse takes a heavy toll on the body, leading to many types of health issues.
+It also disrupts a person’s brain chemistry, making them more susceptible to mental health conditions.

 It’s not always easy, especially in the early stages, to convince a functional alcoholic that their choices are unhealthy, damaging, and dangerous.